abougouffa/awesome-coding-standards/README.md

 ___

-## Standard codes for safety and critical systems
+## Coding standards for safety and critical systems
 - [AUTOSAR](autosar-cpp14-2017.pdf) Guidelines for the use of the C++14 language in critical and safety-related systems
 - [BARR-C:2018 Embedded C Coding Standard](barr-c-2018.pdf)
 - ESCR Embedded System development Coding Reference guide